tsherif/space-shooter.c/ARCHITECTURE.md

 bool useSleep = timeBeginPeriod(1) == TIMERR_NOERROR;
 ```

-Then the game sleeps using [Sleep()](https://docs.microsoft.com/en-us/windows/win32/api/synchapi/nf-synchapi-sleep) and updates the calculated elapsed time:
+If so, the game sleeps using [Sleep()](https://docs.microsoft.com/en-us/windows/win32/api/synchapi/nf-synchapi-sleep) and updates the calculated elapsed time:

 ```c
 // Sleep if 1ms granularity is supported and the frame ran